brevzin/cpp_proposals/2561_operator_try/operator-try.md

 By default, `try_traits<R>::from_value_func(f)` would just be `try_traits<R>::from_value(f())`.

-This is weird, but it's something to thing about it.
+This is weird, but it's something to think about.

 Note also error continuation would only help in the member function case.
 If we want to continue into a non-member function, you'd need the sort of `.transform()` member function anyway.